johnston9/shot-caller-react/README.md

 ### Responsive Design
 The site is responsive to all screen sizes and the images respond in proportion. <br>

-## Features testing
+## Testing
-All Features testing is covered on the Shot Caller Frontend Testing page.
-[Testing](https://github.com/johnston9/shot-caller/blob/main/TESTING.md)
+You may find the testing here.
+[Shot Caller Testing](https://github.com/johnston9/Testing-Shot-Caller/blob/main/TESTING.md)

 [Back to Table of Content](#table-of-content)